TypeScript Basic Generics

 Importance of Generics in TypeScript

-Generics are particularly useful in functions, as they enable developers to create functions that can operate on various data types while maintaining type safety.
+Generics are particularly useful in functions, as they enable developers to create functions that can operate on different data types while maintaining type safety.
 With generics, a single function can be used to process different types of data, eliminating the need to write multiple similar functions.

 Classes in TypeScript also benefit from generics.
 By using generics, developers can create classes that can work with different data types without sacrificing type safety.
 This allows for the creation of flexible and reusable class components.